romeerez/orchid-orm/packages/docs/src/guide/columns-json-types.md

 # JSON types

-Postgres supports two types of JSON: `json` is for storing JSON strings as they were saved, and `jsonb` which is stored in binary format and which allows additional methods.
+Postgres supports two types of JSON: `json` is for storing JSON strings as they were saved, and `jsonb` is stored in binary format and allows additional methods.

 For `json` use `t.jsonText()`: